 GDB supports debugging platform code on Visual Studio Code.
 You can use the VS Code debugger frontend instead of the GDB CLI interface to control and debug native code running on devices.

 To debug code using VS Code:

-- Ensure all build artifacts (such as symbols) required to run
+- Ensure that all build artifacts (such as symbols) required to run

 - Run the following command: